-- We encourage single men who are eligible to adopt from our Domestic Program, Latvia, and Bulgaria.
+- We encourage single men who are eligible to adopt from our Domestic Program, Latvia, Bulgaria and Haiti.

 Regardless of your marriage status, it is important to build a healthy support group to assist you throughout your adoption journey.
 We have created this section of our website to serve as a resource for single parents interested in adoption.
 We plan to continue to add to this page in order to offer the best resources and assistance possible to single prospective adoptive parents.
 Feel free to contact us for further information on our current adoption programs.

 Preparing to Adopt as a Single Parent

 In the past few years, adoption by single parents has increased dramatically.
 It is estimated that approximately 25 percent of special needs adoption and 5 percent of total adoptions are attributed to single parents.
 Though single adoptive parents are more likely to be women, single men are forming a growing percentage of those choosing to adopt.